What is a Chromosome? Type, Discover, Functions, Structure

 3. Polycentric chromosomes with more than 2 centromeres.

-4. Acentric chromosome without centromere.
-Such chromosomes represent a freshly broken segment of chromosomes that do not survive for long.
+4. Acentric Chromosome without centromere.
+Such chromosomes represent a freshly broken chromosome segment that does not survive for long.

-5. Diffused or not located or holocentric chromosomes with indistinct centromere diffused throughout the length of the chromosome.
-The microtubules of spindle fibres are attached all along the length of the chromosome.
-The diffused centromeres are found in insects and some algae and some groups of plants e.g. Luzula.
+5. Diffused or not located or holocentric chromosomes with indistinct centromere diffused throughout the Chromosome length.
+The microtubules of spindle fibers are attached all along the length of the Chromosome.
+The diffused centromeres are found in insects, some algae, and some groups of plants, e.g., Luzula.

 Acentric and dicentric chromosomes are abnormally produced because of chromosomal aberrations.